Reebal/HealthGuard-Insights-Improving-Paediatric-Care/README.md

 The findings were presented in interactive dashboards to enable stakeholders to visualize trends, identify disparities, and explore opportunities to improve customer satisfaction and align with organizational KPIs.
 These insights aim to support data-driven strategies that enhance healthcare access and utilization for insured children.

 Insights and recommendations are provided on the following key areas:
-•	Healthcare Access and Utilization
+- Healthcare access and utilization
-•	Employment and Income Influences on Insurance Choice
+- Employment and income influences on insurance choice
-•	Unmet Healthcare Needs and Family-Centered Care
+- Unmet healthcare needs and Family-Centered care
-•	Mental healthcare & Treatment availability
+- Mental healthcare & treatment availability
-•	COVID-19 Impact on Healthcare Access
+- COVID-19 impact on healthcare access

 # Data Structure & Initial Checks